Health Technology Assessment Committee Recommendations¹

 - Long term planning for a coordinated provincial approach to EVT at major centres continue to be undertaken by Stroke Services BC, in partnership with health authorities.

 Health Technology Assessment Committee Findings

-The Health Technology Assessment Committee recommendations on Transient Elastography were accepted by a committee of senior health authority and ministry executives in May 2016.
+Health Technology Assessment Committee recommendations on Endovascular Treatment for Acute Ischemic Stroke were accepted by a committee of senior health authority and ministry executives in October 2016.
 Please note health authorities determine how health technologies are implemented within their programs and services.
-Other relevant scientific findings may have been reported since the completion of the reference documents used to form the basis of committee's recommendations.
+Other relevant scientific findings may have been reported since the completion of the reference documents used to form the basis of the committee's recommendations.

 ¹ Estimated budget impacts are taken from the health technology assessment produced by the Health Technology Assessment unit based at the University of Calgary.